-- Communications and emergency navigation system (a very personal area as there are issues around reliance on phone signals, the ability to call out a full-scale rescue for something relatively minor, and over-reliance on GPS units – but then camping checklists are all about personal experience and choice).
+Communications and an emergency navigation system give you peace of mind.
+This is a very personal area as there are issues around reliance on phone signals, the ability to call out a full-scale rescue for something relatively minor, and over-reliance on GPS units – but then camping checklists are all about personal experience and choice.

 Once camping tech was a film camera and a few coins for a pay phone.
-Now for many people it’s a key part of their equipment and spans everything from smart phones, tablets, GPS units and watches to the separate power-storage devices and solar charging units that are required to keep it all working.
+Now for many people it’s a key part of their equipment and spans everything from smart phones (complete with the best navigation apps), tablets, GPS units and watches to the separate power-storage devices and solar chargers that are required to keep it all working.

 Tech kit is fragile so it requires protection (drybags or Pelican cases) and usually needs extras, (chargers, micro-SD cards cables, connections or whatever else) – make sure you bring the right peripherals, because forgetting just one element can render it useless dead weight.